 ASAPs shall cover and provide the "VASAP Remote Alcohol Agreement" to clients and have them sign and date the document.
+In addition, the ignition interlock and remote alcohol facility list shall be made available to ASAP clients that are subject to either, or both, requirements.
+This document can be found in the footer section of the Commission website.

-If a client is ordered to have an ignition interlock installed and a remote alcohol monitoring device pursuant to Virginia Code 18.2-270.1 Subsection E, the ASAP shall not update the interlock requirement in the DMV system with an installation until both an ignition interlock and RAMD are successfully installed nor shall the ASAP update successful completion (CMPL) until both the interlock and remote alcohol monitoring requirements have been satisfied successfully.
+If a client is ordered to have an ignition interlock installed and a remote alcohol monitoring device pursuant to Virginia Code 18.2-270.1 Subsection E, the ASAP shall not update the interlock requirement in the DMV system with a successful completion (CMPL) until both the interlock and remote alcohol monitoring requirements have been satisfied successfully.